An American Enigma: Sister Nazarena

-Although Christian ascetics began living in the Egyptian desert as early as 250 AD, it was primarily after the Roman persecution of Christianity had ceased by the year 311, that desert monasticism began to especially flourish.
+Although Christian ascetics began living in the Egyptian desert as early as 250 AD, it was primarily after the Roman persecution of Christianity had ceased by the year 311, that desert monasticism especially flourished.

-These ascetics sought a type of “white martyrdom” in lives of continual prayer and asceticism, as an alternative to a bloody martyrdom, which was considered to be the highest of spiritual achievements.
-It was indeed an arduous effort to evade worldly allurements, including wealth and bodily comforts, so as to find a transcendent way of life.
-Today, these ascetics are known as the Desert Fathers and Mothers.
+These ascetics sought a type of “white martyrdom” in lives of continual prayer and asceticism, as an alternative to a bloody martyrdom, which was considered the highest of spiritual achievements.
+It was indeed an arduous effort to evade worldly allurements, including wealth and bodily comforts, to find a transcendent way of life.
+Today, we know these ascetics as the Desert Fathers and Mothers.

 The strictest form of this solitary life was the anchoritic.
-The anchorite was a type of hermit in general, but sought an even more radical form of detachment: to be entirely free of human contact so as to belong exclusively to God.
+The anchorite was a type of hermit in general but sought an even more radical form of detachment: to be entirely free of human contact to belong exclusively to God.
 St. Anthony the Great (c.
 251-356), considered the father of these desert-dwelling anchorites, would one day be a patron for Sr. Nazarena as well.

 Who is St. Anthony?
 What is an Anchorite?